hardisgroupcom/sfdx-hardis/docs/hardis/work/resetselection.md

 ## Description

-Process again the selection of the items that you want to publish to upper level
+Resets the selection that we want to add in the merge request

+Calls a soft git reset behind the hood

 ## Parameters